Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-07.md

 }
 ```

-**Note** the image can be scaled up to be larger than its original size.
-A better solution, in many cases, will be to use the max-width property instead.
+**Note** The image can be scaled up to be larger than its original size.
+In many cases, a better solution will be to use the max-width property instead.

 ### max-width property